merqube/merqube-client-lib/examples/tr_decrement/DecrementDemo.md

 ## Creating the decrement

-You can generate an example template with:
+You can generate an example template for a decrement index with:

     poetry run get_eb_template --index-type decrement